kdkulman/Pokemon-Mystery-Dungeon-Java/README.md

 # Pokemon-Mystery-Dungeon-Java
-Pokemon Mystery Dungeon Java is a 2D dungeon crawler game made in Java from the ground up It uses assets from the Pokemon Mystery Dungeon game series.
+* Pokemon Mystery Dungeon Java is a 2D dungeon crawler game made in Java from the ground up
+* It uses existing art from the Pokemon Mystery Dungeon game series.
+* This game is for personal and educational use only.

 # Project Goal
 * Recreate a demo of Pokemon Mystery Dungeon in a small team within six weeks using Agile methodologies